inflearn logo

 • 8.
 Understanding basic backend concepts (Express, etc.) (Optional)

-• The basic roles of routes and middleware (these will be covered in the lecture).
+• Basic roles of routes and middleware (covered in the lecture).

 • Verification method: Try running a simple express server locally.